15 advantages of setting up a limited company in 2026 (UK guide)

 If you are not ready to set up a company, you can still form one and keep it dormant.

 This means that your business name is protected.
-If you’re a sole trader, you might want to secure the ‘limited’ version of your trading name without the obligations of running a ‘live’ company.
+If you’re a sole trader, you may want to secure the ‘limited’ version of your trading name, which comes with fewer obligations compared to running a ‘live’ company.

 If you want to shut down your company temporarily, you can revert to dormant status.
-This allows you to pick up the reins again if you want to re-start trading.
+This allows you to take back the reins if you’re going to resume trading.

 If you own a dormant company, you still need to take care of some (minimal) filing obligations.